Testing in the test or production environments

 After you import your application to a test or production environment, test the application in the new environment to verify that it works correctly in that environment.

-Test integrations for any optional Pega Field Service components and other applications that you plan to use.
+Test integrations for any optional Pega Customer Decision Hub components and other applications that you plan to use.
 See the product documentation for the component or application to determine which product components to test.

-Test security.
+- Test security.
 Test the most common roles to ensure that the required access groups are configured and point to the correct software version.
-Use these common roles in your smoke tests.
-See step 10.
+Use these common roles in your smoke tests (see next step).

 Previous topic Testing and deploying application changes Next topic Testing in the UAT environment